puerchik/puerchik/README.md

-# Hi there 👋 I'm a Nikolay Rumyantsev, a passionate Frontend Developer currently exploring the world of web development.
+### Hi there 👋 I'm a Nikolay Rumyantsev, a Frontend Developer currently exploring the world of web development.
 Specialized in creating interactive and responsive web applications using modern technologies.

 My stack: